Bibek-Ray/Your-Kitchen/README.md

 Get a preview here: https://your-kitchen.onrender.com

 Your-Kitchen is a web application that provides a platform for chefs and customers to connect and share their culinary experiences.
-It allows users to explore various kitchen related services:
+It allows users to explore various kitchen related services.

+## Features

+The website is designed with the following pages:

-- User can register themselves to the website with their own credentials and password.
+- **Home**: User can register themselves to the website with their own credentials and password.

-- Discover new recipes, which includes blog or videos.
+- **What's Today's Menu?**: Discover new recipes, which includes blog or videos.

-- Find latest interior designs of kitchen.
+- **Kitchen Designs**: Find latest interior designs of kitchen.

+-  **Kitchen For All**:

     - Users can have a platform for establishing their own personal food delivery service.

     - Users can have a platform for palacing orders to the different food delivery services.

-- Wide variety of cutlery and groceries can be browsed and purchased through the website.
+- **Shopping**: Wide variety of cutlery and groceries can be browsed and purchased through the website.

-## Features

-- **Customer Registration**: Customers can sign up, browse through a wide range of chefs, and book them for their events or culinary experiences.

-- **Kitchen Design**: Get inspired by exploring our kitchen design section, featuring innovative and stylish kitchen designs for your home.

-- **What's Today's Menu**: Discover the daily menu offerings prepared by talented chefs.
-Get inspired to try new recipes or order meals directly from the menu.

-- **Shopping**: Explore our curated kitchen essentials and accessories selection.
-Find high-quality cookware, utensils, groceries, and more to enhance your culinary journey.

-- **Contact Us**: Have questions or feedback?
-Contact us through the Contact Us page, and our team will be happy to assist you.
+- **Contact us**: User can provide their feedback through the contact us page

 ## Technologies Used